Rate of cluster decomposition via Fermat-Steiner point: Discussion

 Many-point correlation functions considered in this paper, with all operators mutually commuting, can be understood as a very simple cousins of the out of time ordered correlation functions \cite{larkin1969quasiclassical,shenker2014black,maldacena2016bound}, which are efficient probes of the operator growth and scrambling \cite{roberts2016lieb,von2018operator,nahum2018operator,khemani2018operator,roberts2018operator,Qi}.
 Similarly, our results also have interesting implications for the operator growth in relativistic theories.
 We start with the two point function.
 Consider two operators located at the origin $x_2^\mu=(0,0)$ and $x_1^\mu=(t,a)$, $t<a$, (for simplicity we consider two-dimensional Minkowski space).
 The operator $\phi_1(t,a)=e^{-iHt}\phi_1(0,a)e^{itH}$ can be understood as a non-local operator at time $t=0$ spread inside the light-cone region from $a-t$ to $a+t$.
-The detailed structure of this operator is complicated, but from the point of view of the operator $\phi_2(0,0)$ it will be perceived as a local operator sitting at $(0, \sqrt{a^2-t^2})$.
+The detailed structure of this operator is complicated, but {inside the correlator $\langle \phi_1\phi_2\rangle$}, from the point of view of the operator $\phi_2(0,0)$ operator $\phi_1(t,a)$ will be perceived as a local operator sitting at $(0, \sqrt{a^2-t^2})$.
 This is an exact result dictated by Lorentz symmetry.
-Now we consider three operators inserted at the points $x_i^\mu$ shown in Figures \ref{fig:M3}, \ref{fig:spreading}.
-The operator $\phi_1(t,a)=e^{-iHt}\phi_1(0,a)e^{itH}$ is spread between the points $A=(a-t)$ and $B=(a+t)$ at time $t=0$ and is non-local.
-But, as suggested by \eqref{boundary}, at leading order it is perceived by $\phi_2(0,\ell_1)$ and $\phi_3(0,0)$ as a local operator sitting at the points $\sqrt{(\ell_1-a)^2-t^2}$ and $\sqrt{a^2-t^2}$ correspondingly.
+Now we consider three operators inserted at the points $x_i^\mu$ shown in Figure \ref{fig:spreading}.
+The operator $\phi_1(t,a)=e^{-iHt}\phi_1(0,a)e^{itH}$ is spread between the points $A=(0,a-t)$ and $B=(0,a+t)$ at time $t=0$ and is non-local.
+The leading behavior of the 3-point correlation function is given by \eqref{boundary}, \bea \langle \phi_1(t,a)\phi_2(0,\ell_1)\phi_3(0,0)\rangle \sim e^{-m(\ell_2+\ell_3)}. \eea Hence, at leading order, $\phi_1(t,a)$ is perceived by $\phi_2(0,\ell_1)$ and $\phi_3(0,0)$ as a local operator sitting at the points $A'=(0,\ell_1-\ell_3)$ and $B'=(0,\ell_2)$ correspondingly.
+These points are inside the lightcone of $x_1=(t,a)$ bounded by points $A$ and $B$ and satisfy the condition that the distance between $x_2$ and $A'$ plus the distance between $x_3$ and $B'$ is equal to $\ell_2+\ell_3$.
 This result would not be surprising (and would be exact) if we considered the disconnected contributions associated with $\langle \phi_1 \phi_2\rangle \langle \phi_3\rangle $ and $\langle \phi_1 \phi_3\rangle \langle \phi_2\rangle $.
 Rather, this applies to the connected part of $\langle \phi_1 \phi_2 \phi_3\rangle $ and is no longer guaranteed by Poincare symmetry.
 Perceived locality of $e^{-iHt}\phi_1(0,a)e^{itH}$ suggests a particular structure of the time-evolved local operators in relativistic theories.

 An important and interesting question would be to generalize our results to lattice systems.
 While the exponential rate of cluster decomposition for two operators is understood \cite{hastings2004lieb,hastings2006solving,hastings2010locality}, generalization to three and more operators is a non-trivial task.
 Borrowing from the technique of establishing correlation length at finite temperatures \cite{kliesch2014locality,huang2018lieb}, we expect the leading exponent to be given by the shortest path on the lattice connecting all operators, i.e.~rectilinear Steiner tree problem for cubic lattices.
 Furthermore, operator growth in lattice models with short-range interactions exhibit an emergent light-cone structure \cite{lieb1972finite,kim2013ballistic,luitz2017information,von2018operator,nahum2018operator,khemani2018operator} and in many models full relativistic symmetry is known to emerge at large distances.
 It would be very interesting to understand the microscopic origin of the perceived locality of $e^{-iHt}\phi_1(0,a)e^{itH}$ from the point of view of the other operators in the correlation function in such models.